Magicianred/NETworkManager/02_Features.md

 layout: default
 title: Features
 nav_order: 2
-description: "List of all features in the NETworkManager"
+description: "List of all available features in the NETworkManager"
 permalink: /Features
 ---